MDBAuth/HydroBOT_website/developer.md

 If you would like to set up your own development environment for python, there is a `pyproject.toml` and a `poetry.lock` file in the repo that should allow you to build an environment with [poetry](https://python-poetry.org/docs/).

 Use `pyenv` [to manage python versions](https://github.com/pyenv/pyenv).
 Follow instructions there.
 On Windows, that means using [pyenv-win](https://github.com/pyenv-win/pyenv-win) and following instructions there.
 On Linux, install with `curl https://pyenv.run | bash`.
-That tells you to add somethign to `.bashrc`, do that.
+That tells you to add something to `.bashrc`, do that.

 Then close and restart bash, and run `pyenv install 3.11.0` or whatever version we're using.
 I needed to `sudo apt-get install libffi-dev` to get it to compile some C bits on Azure.
 Poetry doesn't actually recognize the defaults, but this still works to install versions.
 We just end up needing to use `poetry env use VERSION`- see below.